QuantEcon/lecture-python-intro/lectures/schelling.md

 ## The Model

-We will cover a variation of Schelling's model that is easy to program and captures the main idea.
+In this lecture, we (in fact you) will build and run a version of Schelling's model.

 ### Set-Up

+We will cover a variation of Schelling's model that is different from the original but is easy to program and, at the same time, captures his main idea.

 Suppose we have two types of people: orange people and green people.

-For the purpose of this lecture, we will assume there are 250 of each type.
+Assume there are $n$ of each type.

 These agents all live on a single unit square.

-The location of an agent is just a point $(x, y)$,  where $0 < x, y < 1$.
+Thus, the location of an agent is just a point $(x, y)$,  where $0 < x, y < 1$.

+* The set of all points $(x,y)$ satisfying $0 < x, y < 1$ is called the **unit square**
+* Below we denote the unit square by $S$

 ### Preferences

-We will say that an agent is *happy* if half or more of her 10 nearest neighbors are of the same type.
+We will say that an agent is *happy* if 5 or more of her 10 nearest neighbors are of the same type.

-Here 'nearest' is in terms of [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance).

 An agent who is not happy is called *unhappy*.

+For example,

+*  if an agent is orange and 5 of her 10 nearest neighbors are orange, then she is happy.
+*  if an agent is green and 8 of her 10 nearest neighbors are orange, then she is unhappy.

+'Nearest' is in terms of [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance).

-An important point here is that agents are not averse to living in mixed areas.
+An important point to note is that agents are **not** averse to living in mixed areas.

-They are perfectly happy if half their neighbors are of the other color.
+They are perfectly happy if half of their neighbors are of the other color.

 ### Behavior

 Initially, agents are mixed together (integrated).

-In particular, the initial location of each agent is an independent draw from a bivariate uniform distribution on $S = (0, 1)^2$.
+In particular, we assume that the initial location of each agent is an independent draw from a bivariate uniform distribution on the unit square $S$.

+(First their $x$ coordinate is drawn from a uniform distribution on $(0,1)$ and then, independently, their $y$ coordinate is drawn from the same distribution.)

 Now, cycling through the set of all agents, each agent is now given the chance to stay or move.